 When things don’t go well, put your horse away and try again tomorrow.
 When things go great, appreciate it, and then put your horse away and try again tomorrow.
 It’s ok to make mistakes, but try not to.
 It’s okay to bask in the glory of your brilliant riding, but then try to improve some more.
 The road of successful training is long so enjoy the journey and your trainer is there along with you.

 Trainers have dedicated their lives to the pursuit of the equestrian arts.
-They are elite professionals and should be treated as such.
-Show up and pay on time and be eager to learn.
+Show up on time and be eager to learn.
 The best reward for your trainer is your progress.

 One of the things we have implemented in our training program is a bi-annual progress report.
 We call it a “look back and forward” report.
 Every six months we review how things went the last half-year and what are goals and aspirations are for the next.
 Then we write it down.
 This is really important and helps us be clearer about where we were and where we’re going.
 We have a simple form with a few prompts that help us identify key issues.
 We can spend a few minutes with the evaluation or much longer.
 If you are interested to see the form we use, then email me and I’ll send you a copy.